Reframed, cocoa & color by Joshua Kissi

 Abraham Gyimah Bugyei

-Abraham Gyimah Bugyei is Manager at SED Consult in Ghana.
+Abraham Gyimah Bugyei was a Manager at SED Consult in Ghana.
 SED stands for ‘Sustainable Empowerment and Development’.
 He completed a Master of Philosophy in social work at the university of Ghana.

 He has always felt very strong about orphans who are often not well looked after.
 Putting children in foster homes can be a solution but it’s better to look for solutions within their families or communities as this makes them less vulnerable to be exposed to child labour or other hurtful treatments.